Wibol/nickRestore/README.md

 Restore your registered main nickname when it is still in use (GHOST) after a reconnection.

 ## Use
-- Download the file from the Hexchat addons directory:
+- Download the file to the Hexchat addons directory:

       wget https://raw.githubusercontent.com/Wibol/nickRestore/main/nickRestore.py -O ~/.config/hexchat/addons/nickRestore.py